dilantha111/google-codein/README.md

 ## GCI-03: Testing on Windows

 Neutralinojs is successfully tested on Windows 10 and Windows Server 2016.
-It needs to be tested further on other Windows editions by creating virtual machines that is using a software like Virtualbox or Qemu.
-A table needs to be documented showing supported and unsupported OS versions
+It needs to be tested further on other Windows editions by creating virtual machines, using a software like Virtualbox or Qemu. <br/> A table needs to be documented showing supported and unsupported OS versions

 - Skill Level: Beginner
 - Task Type: Testing, Code, Documentation